aviabird/angularspree/README.md

 ## What in the Tech News?

-Built with keeping scaling in mind leveraging the best technologies out there.
+We've built AngularSpree keeping scaling in mind leveraging the best technologies out there.

 * Exclusively using @ngrx libraries(store, effects, actions), showcasing common patterns and best practices.
 * Fully Observable approach using RxJS 5.0.1(latest beta).